gracekelly626/MachineLearning/ensemble.md

 weaker learner - little bit better than fliping a coin

 x is sample H(x) = sign(h1(x)+h2(x)+h3(x))
+- use the data ubdisturbed to produce h1
+- data exaggeration of h1 error to produce h2
+- data exaggeration of h2 != h1 to produce h 3

 通过weak　learner建一个strong　learner：　F